sysfce2/AviSynth_masktools/README.md

     No integer rounding occurs.

 ```
+    # obsolate examples, from v2.2.15 use scale_inputs and clamp_float parameter instead of clamp_f_xx keywords
     expr = "x y - range_half +"  # good for 8..32 bits but float is not clamped
     expr = "clamp_f y - range_half +"  # good for 8..32 bits and float clamped to 0..1 (or +/-0.5 when chroma)
     expr = "x y - 128 + "  # good for 8 bits